dynawo/dyn-grid-compliance-verification/README.md

 > these system requirements for you.
 This is only here for your information, in
 > case you would rather install any of these components yourself.
 After you have
 > installed all this, you should still use the Windows installer to install the
-> DGCV tool (it will skip installing any of these OS requirements if they are
+> DyCoV tool (it will skip installing any of these OS requirements if they are
 > already installed).

-The requirements of the DGCV tool at the OS-level are rather minimal: one just needs a recent Windows distribution in which you should install **Dyna&omega;o** (and its requirements), **LaTeX**, and **Python**.
+The requirements of the DyCoV tool at the OS-level are rather minimal: one just needs a recent Windows distribution in which you should install **Dyna&omega;o** (and its requirements), **LaTeX**, and **Python**.
 If you do not have any strong preference, we would recommend Windows 10 or higher.